legokor/reinforcement_learning/README.md

 ## Description

-Beloved project, we usually bring this project for expos
+One of our beloved old project, we usually bring this project for expos.

 You can read more about gym-retro at this link: https://openai.com/blog/gym-retro/